Boss's Daughter

-"Boss's Daughter" is a song by American rock band Pop Evil and the third single from their 2011 album War of Angels.
+"Boss's Daughter" is a song by the American rock band Pop Evil and the third single from their 2011 album War of Angels.
 Directed by Nathan Cox, the video was released on May 25, 2012, with Jessa Hinton and Mick Mars starring in the shoot.

 Premise

 According to lead vocalist Leigh Kakaty, the music video was designed to convey the raw explosiveness and ambiance of one of the band's shows.
 Kakaty said that:

 "This video for 'Boss's Daughter' captured everything we think of ourselves as a rock band– just in-your-face and a lot of red, white and blue.
 It's about all-American rock band pride, beautiful women and rock stars rocking."